 The final decommissioning of existing services at Graylands and Selby is anticipated to occur by the end of 2025.

-The Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025 (the Plan) recognises the specific developmental challenges for young people, particularly with regard to mental health and alcohol and other drug (AOD) in planning for future services; articulates the need for age appropriate services across the service spectrum; and identifies that young people are particularly at risk of poor outcomes because of their age and stage of physical, neurological, psychological and social development.
+The Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025 (the Plan) recognises the specific developmental challenges for young people, particularly with regard to mental health and alcohol and other drugs (AOD) in planning for future services.
+It articulates the need for age appropriate services across the service spectrum and identifies that young people are particularly at risk of poor outcomes because of their age and stage of physical, neurological, psychological and social development.

 This project works towards action 28 of the Plan: